When school is closed and you’re mainly stuck at home, it’s super easy for the next who-knows-how many weeks to become a screen free-for-all.

 - Write a letter to a grandparent.
 Draw a picture or write a full on letter.
 You can either send it by real mail or just snap a photo of it and text or email it.

 - Do family yoga.
 This is a great way to move your body and center yourself.
-Also, the Down Dog yoga app is free for the rest of the month thanks to Corona!
+We especially love Cosmic Yoga Kids.

 - Start a family book club.
 You might be stuck at home, but FaceTime or Google Hangouts mean you can chat with cousins about favorite books or read along with grandparents.
 Here are some great picks for elementary schoolers.